 Six days earlier, he had suddenly lost the use of his left leg and was dazed for several minutes.

 How could he be so sick so close to the flight?

 We had tried to make the move low key by doing our own packing, but Rocky’s familiar environment was changing.
-Busy with the move, we hadn’t kept a close eye on him like we usually do, and instead of sitting happily on his cage top, he was climbing the curtains to the rail and chewing the coving.
-Our homes contain many toxins for birds.
+Busy with the move, we hadn’t kept a close eye on him like we usually do, and instead of sitting happily on his cage top, he was climbing the curtains to the rail and chewing the coving, which is toxic to birds.

 We were worried he might have zinc poisoning, but faecal and blood tests showed nothing abnormal.
-His faeces had been watery for a couple of days before the seizure and he hadn’t been eating normally, but he wasn’t lethargic as you would expect with poisoning.
-The vet found no nerve impingement that might cause temporary paralysis.
+His droppings had been watery for a couple of days before the seizure and he hadn’t been eating normally, but he wasn’t lethargic as you would expect with poisoning.
+The vet could find no nerve impingement that might cause temporary paralysis.

 Over the weekend, Rocky had another seizure.
 He had chewed the coving again, this time after I had filled and painted the holes ready for the final house inspection.

 I couldn’t stop crying.
 It was my fault.
 What if he was too ill to travel?
 The possibility and the guilt I felt played over and over in my mind.
 There was nothing we could do until Monday.

 Back at the vet hospital, Rocky had an X-ray without anaesthetic because it was too close to us travelling.
 He was surprisingly calm; clear images showed no sign of a blockage that might suggest lead or zinc poisoning.
 A blood test could check for toxicity but the results wouldn’t be back in time.
 Giving treatment without a diagnosis would be unethical, and in any case, it would stress his kidneys before the flight.

 The veterinary director said epilepsy is common in cockatiels and can be caused by stress, which could explain the seizures.
 We were told travel is high risk for birds and the stress could induce further seizures.